 Elam chewed his lip.
-The AI would have been able to decrypt most cyphers, even quantum ones.
+The AI should have been able to decrypt most cyphers, even quantum ones.
 Unless, of course, they'd been ordered not to.
 "What's here, in this settlement?"

 "How should I know?
 It had nothing to do with the mining operation, so the Syndicate just ignored it.
 It has no commercial value."

 Elam shivered in the chilly rain.
 "Let's at least go into the next building."
 He was missing something.
 Something big.
 This was a privately owned planet, always had been, even in the old days.
 Yet, the Grand Alliance had placed both a Navy base and a Marine base on the planet.
-Why do that?
+Why do that out here in the middle of nowhere?
 The mines were the only thing of value within a couple dozen parsecs, but the Alliance wouldn't invest in defending commercial interests.
 Even the fastest ghost drives would take weeks to traverse the distance to the next settled planet.
-The marine base was supposed to be in ruins, while the navy base apparently, was still serviceable.
-Like the mines, when the AI powered back up, the naval base came back online with it.
+The marine base was supposed to be in ruins, while the navy base was, apparently, still serviceable.
+Like the mines, when the AI powered back up, the naval base came back online.

 But the village was a ruin.
 Why was that, when the mines, the lodge, the naval base, and even the commercial port survived intact?

 The roof in the next building leaked, and puddles covered the floor.
-The smell, though, was what struck him with brute force.
+The odor, though, was what struck him with brute force.
 Dead body smell is unmistakable, and revolting.

 Bender scrunched his features and held his hand over his nose.
-"What is that horrible smell?"
+"What is that horrible stink?"

 A grim smile bent Elam's lips.
-"I think we've found Mrs. Bender.
+"I think we've found Mrs. Torrance.
 Follow me."

 "You mean follow that stench?
 Count me out.
 In fact, I think I'm going to vomit."